itsHelix/CP-Team-Helix/src/bailey.md

 The only existing global variable in the script is `password`, which stores the default password of the system, which will be used during automatic user management (user creation, permission correction, and password alteration).

+## `ensure_readme`
+Ensures that the README has been properly retrieved and exists as a file, with a variable (`readme_location`) referencing it.
+* Tests if variable `readme_location` is filled
+	* If it is, continues script normally
+	* If it is not:
+		* CURLs from user input, output into file
+		* Assign file direction to variable `readme_location`
+		* Confirms content with user
+			* If correct, continues script normally
+			* If not correct, asks for manual user input of content

 # CIS Mozilla Firefox 38
 ### `firefox_update_and_CIS`